 Having a consistent approach to investors is key to your start-up funding efforts.
 While you can approach this task in a hap-hazard way and still get results, it’s not the best way.
 Don’t let your funding success depend on pure luck.
 Developing a robust strategy to your investor communication is key to gaining control in this often time-consuming and frustrating fundraising process.

 Consistency is the name of the game with Investor Communication.
 It’s about getting them on-board early, before you even begin looking for investment if possible.
 When an investor knows about your company, your struggles and your wins it helps them understand on a deeper level what the company is all about.

 Stop hearing so many “No’s”, and start making meaningful progress with your investors by building out your communication strategy.
 Here’s how to do it:

 Create a dedicated email address

 Create dedicated email address or alias specifically for investors to use when inquiring about your company.
-Ensure this email is diligently checked and managed as part of the execution process (see Individual Investor Follow-up below).
+Check and manage this email as part of the execution process (see Individual Investor Follow-up below).